 Compare this level of investment with anything available new and you have a compelling case.

 We work with each customer to develop a detailed work plan and estimate.
 Once we agree on what’s “in-scope,” we get started on the project.
-We use a Change Order process to manage deviations from the plan.

 Here’s what we typically do on a restoration project like this: